 How does a 7/1 ARM work?

-Adjustable-rate mortgages tend to start off with lower interest rates than their fixed-rate counterparts, so they can enable homeowners to qualify for a bigger mortgage because the payments will be less, at least to start out.
+Adjustable-rate mortgages tend to start off with lower interest rates than their fixed-rate counterparts, so a borrower could qualify for a bigger mortgage because the payments will be lower, at least to start out.